Graduate Student Positions

 Compensation for graduate positions varies greatly by department, with some positions being paid on a stipend, or a specified amount of money paid out in equal payments across the term dates of the position, while others are paid at an hourly rate based on the specific numbers of hours worked.
 While the hours and payment may vary, nearly all positions offer additional benefits such as on campus housing, meal plans, parking passes, professional development funds, tuition remission, or course credit.
 Please review the full position description on the application for additional details about compensation and benefits, and if housing is offered.

-Positions are available in a number of departments or functional areas, including Campus Life, Residential Life and Learning, Student Accessibility and Academic Resource (StAAR) Center, and our six centers within the Division of Student Diversity and Inclusion.
+Positions are available in a number of departments or functional areas, including Campus Life, Residential Life and Learning, Student Accessibility and Academic Resource (StAAR) Center, Community Standards, Student Affairs, and our centers within the Division of Student Diversity and Inclusion.
 Hours, compensation, and other benefits vary by position.

 |Asian American Center||Graduate Assistant||Assist with programming at Asian American Center